peroks/model/README.md

 use Peroks\Model\PropertyType;

 /**
- * The GeoPoint model with altitue.
+ * The GeoPoint model with altitude.
 The altitude is optional.
  *
  * @property float $altitude The geo point altitude.
  */